triton-inference-server/backend/docs/python_based_backends.md

 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-# Python Based Backends
+# Python-based Backends

-Python based backend is a special type of Triton's backends, which does not require any C++ code.
+Python-based backend is a special type of Triton's backends, which does not require any C++ code.
 However, this type of backends depends on [Python backend](https://github.com/triton-inference-server/python_backend) and requires the following artifacts being present: